jeremyraby/nickPowersTikTok/README.md

 General thoughts: more "conservative" (based on Trump/Biden votes in 2020) states will have more liberal firearms laws than more "liberal" states but will have worse indicators regarding crime.

-- Do states with higher rates of firearm ownership have rates of violent crime?
+- Do states with higher rates of firearm ownership have lower rates of violent crime?
   - Read about data sources for relevant fields:
     - size (sq mi)
       - taken thrid-party from US Census